-The North Thompson River and South Thompson Rivers converge in Kamloops.
-They flow into Kamloops Lake, then to Thompson River and joins the mighty Fraser River at Lytton.
+The North Thompson River and South Thompson River converge in Kamloops, becoming the Thompson River.
+The Thompson River flows into Kamloops Lake, continuing westward until turning south at Ashcroft, and eventually joining the mighty Fraser River at Lytton.
 The Thompson is perfect for whitewater rafting (more).

 The Coldwater River runs through Merritt and converges with the Nicola River, and varies in depth and width for optimum variety.

 The Adams River is famous for the Salmon Run and attracts documentarians, filmmakers and photo-journalists, as well as tourists from around the world.